-"If you want to tell people the truth, make them laugh, otherwise they’ll kill you."
+"If you want to tell people the truth, you'd better make them laugh or they'll kill you."

 Attributed to George Bernard Shaw (1856-1950)